rajarshidattapy/BlendAI/README.md

 File select:
 How to Use:

-1) Enter a GitHub repository URL that contains Blender files
+1) Enter a GitHub repository URL that contains Blender files (ex: https://github.com/thesaravanakumar/blender-projects/tree/main)
 2) Set the branch name (defaults to "main")
 3)  Click "Fetch .blend Files" to download and scan the repository
 4) Select a .blend file from the dropdown menu